Nicholas Birrell

 1980 – 1985 |

-Logica ( As principal consultant and
+Logica (London and Sydney) As principal consultant and

 senior project manager in this computer systems company I gained hands-on